 (a) Backpay: The backpay calculations should be made consistent with Agency policy and methods as set forth in the Compliance Manual and relevant General Counsel memoranda.
-For guidance, including clearance from the Division of Operations- Management, concerning backpay settlements amounting to less than 80 percent of net backpay, see Sec.
+For guidance, including clearance from the Division of Operations- Management, concerning backpay settlements, see Sec.
 11752 and Secs.
-10592.1, .4, and .8 of the Compliance Manual.
+10592.1, and .8 of the Compliance Manual.
 The Board agent should be alert to include all appropriate losses in computing gross backpay, as set forth in the Compliance Manual, Secs.
 10540-10546.
 The procedures for calculating the offsetting interim earnings and adjustments thereto are set forth in the Compliance Manual, Secs.
 10550-10560.
 See also GC Memo 11-08.
 The parties should be advised that the standard employee Social Security contribution and payroll tax deductions must be made from the net backpay owed to the alleged discriminatees, but not from any interest or reimbursement of medical expenses.